Welltower (NYSE:WELL) Issues Q2 2022 Earnings Guidance

 Welltower (NYSE:WELL – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.82-$0.87 for the period.
 The company issued revenue guidance of -.

-Welltower (NYSE:WELL – Get Rating) last posted its earnings results on Tuesday, May 10th.
+Welltower (NYSE:WELL – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
 The real estate investment trust reported $0.14 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.82 by ($0.68).
-Welltower had a net margin of 6.42% and a return on equity of 1.81%.
-The company had revenue of $1.40 billion during the quarter, compared to analyst estimates of $1.38 billion.
-During the same quarter last year, the business posted $0.80 EPS.
-Welltower’s quarterly revenue was up 32.7% compared to the same quarter last year.
-As a group, equities analysts expect that Welltower will post 3.54 earnings per share for the current year.
+Welltower had a return on equity of 1.81% and a net margin of 6.42%.
+The business had revenue of $1.40 billion during the quarter, compared to analysts’ expectations of $1.38 billion.
+During the same quarter in the previous year, the company posted $0.80 EPS.
+The company’s quarterly revenue was up 32.7% on a year-over-year basis.
+On average, analysts predict that Welltower will post 3.54 earnings per share for the current year.

-A number of equities research analysts have weighed in on the company.
-StockNews.com upgraded Welltower from a sell rating to a hold rating in a research note on Sunday, April 3rd.
-Barclays increased their target price on Welltower from $92.00 to $95.00 and gave the stock an overweight rating in a report on Thursday, March 10th.
-Zacks Investment Research downgraded Welltower from a hold rating to a sell rating and set a $88.00 target price on the stock. in a report on Monday, February 21st.
-KeyCorp increased their target price on Welltower from $96.00 to $98.00 and gave the stock an overweight rating in a report on Friday, April 1st.
-Finally, Morgan Stanley raised their price target on Welltower from $95.50 to $100.00 in a report on Thursday, March 17th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, twelve have given a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and an average price target of $97.44.
+A number of equities research analysts have issued reports on WELL shares.
+Deutsche Bank Aktiengesellschaft increased their price target on Welltower from $103.00 to $108.00 in a research note on Wednesday, April 27th.
+Barclays increased their price target on Welltower from $92.00 to $95.00 and gave the stock an overweight rating in a research note on Thursday, March 10th.
+Zacks Investment Research lowered Welltower from a hold rating to a sell rating and set a $88.00 price objective for the company. in a research report on Monday, February 21st.
+Morgan Stanley raised their price objective on Welltower from $95.50 to $100.00 in a research report on Thursday, March 17th.
+Finally, Scotiabank upgraded Welltower from a sector perform rating to a sector outperform rating and set a $110.00 price objective for the company in a research report on Monday, April 4th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and an average price target of $97.44.

-Several hedge funds have recently modified their holdings of the company.
-Sequoia Financial Advisors LLC acquired a new position in shares of Welltower in the 4th quarter worth $333,000.
-Stifel Financial Corp grew its holdings in shares of Welltower by 2.3% in the 4th quarter.
-Stifel Financial Corp now owns 177,529 shares of the real estate investment trust’s stock worth $15,226,000 after acquiring an additional 3,927 shares during the last quarter.
-Penserra Capital Management LLC grew its holdings in shares of Welltower by 16.5% in the 4th quarter.
-Penserra Capital Management LLC now owns 20,088 shares of the real estate investment trust’s stock worth $1,661,000 after acquiring an additional 2,852 shares during the last quarter.
-NEXT Financial Group Inc grew its holdings in shares of Welltower by 19.6% in the 4th quarter.
-NEXT Financial Group Inc now owns 3,198 shares of the real estate investment trust’s stock worth $274,000 after acquiring an additional 523 shares during the last quarter.
-Finally, Allstate Corp grew its holdings in shares of Welltower by 406.2% in the 4th quarter.
-Allstate Corp now owns 37,551 shares of the real estate investment trust’s stock worth $3,221,000 after acquiring an additional 30,133 shares during the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Advisory Services Network LLC lifted its stake in Welltower by 10.1% in the first quarter.
+Advisory Services Network LLC now owns 3,570 shares of the real estate investment trust’s stock worth $344,000 after purchasing an additional 327 shares during the last quarter.
+Toroso Investments LLC raised its stake in shares of Welltower by 31.1% during the first quarter.
+Toroso Investments LLC now owns 6,548 shares of the real estate investment trust’s stock valued at $630,000 after acquiring an additional 1,553 shares in the last quarter.
+Orion Portfolio Solutions LLC raised its stake in shares of Welltower by 24.0% during the first quarter.
+Orion Portfolio Solutions LLC now owns 3,746 shares of the real estate investment trust’s stock valued at $360,000 after acquiring an additional 724 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its stake in shares of Welltower by 9.9% during the first quarter.
+BNP Paribas Arbitrage SA now owns 201,776 shares of the real estate investment trust’s stock valued at $19,399,000 after acquiring an additional 18,191 shares in the last quarter.
+Finally, Wealthfront Advisers LLC raised its stake in shares of Welltower by 11.5% during the first quarter.
+Wealthfront Advisers LLC now owns 28,951 shares of the real estate investment trust’s stock valued at $2,784,000 after acquiring an additional 2,993 shares in the last quarter.
 Institutional investors own 93.79% of the company’s stock.

 About Welltower (Get Rating)